crookedlungs/mr_b_game_dev_book/src/standards.md

   - Create and publish interactive stories, games, and animations.

+### FCS.4: Critical Thinking, Problem Solving, and Decision Making

+- #### FCS.4E

+  - Demonstrate coding proficiency in a contemporary programming language by developing solutions that create stories, games, and animations.

+- #### FCS.4L

+  - Create an interactive story, game, or animation.

 ### FCS.6: Creativity and Innovation

 The student understands technology concepts, systems, and operations as they apply to computer science The student is expected to: